 For example, assume that A: is the default drive.
-If the last operation performed was DIR B:, DOS believes the "drive B diskette" is still in the drive; however, the system prompt is still A> because A is still the default drive.
-If you issue DIR A:, DOS prompts you for the "drive A diskette."
+If the last operation performed was DIR B:, DOS believes the "drive B diskette" is still in the drive; however, the system prompt is still A>, because A is still the default drive.
+If you issue DIR, DOS prompts you for the "drive A diskette", because drive A is the default drive, and you did not specify another drive in the DIR command.
 Now that you know how to start the system and specify drives, you should learn about the keys on your keyboard that you can use with DOS.
-Use the control keys when you are entering commands or input lines to any program.
-Where two keys are specified, for example Ctrl-Break, you must press and hold down the first key and then press the second key.